The L Word: "The Chart"

 "The Chart", an undirected labeled graph in which nodes represent individuals and lines represent affairs or hookups, is a recurring plot element throughout the series.
-Originally, The L Word was to be based around a gay woman, Kit Porter, and "The Chart" was tattooed on her back.
+Originally, The L Word was to be based around a lesbian, Kit Porter, and "The Chart" was tattooed on her back.

-The idea for the chart was formed in the L word's writers room.
+The idea for the chart was formed in The L Words writers room.
 The creators of the show were discussing their own mutual friends and who had had romantic entanglements with whom.
 This led to them creating a beta version of what the chart comes to be on a piece of paper.
 The writers eventually decide to incorporate this chart into the show.

 In season 4, Alice launches The Chart as a social networking service.
 Concurrently, a real-world parallel project OurChart.com was created.
 The website, which allowed registered members to create their own profiles and hosted several blogs on the show, operated from the beginning of season four until the end of season six, after which the site was discontinued and redirected to Showtime's official website.

 Plot

 Season 1

-The first season of The L Word premiered on January 18, 2004 and ended on April 11, 2004.
+The first season of The L Word premiered on January 18, 2004, and ended on April 11, 2004.
 The season introduces Bette Porter and Tina Kennard, a couple in a seven-year relationship attempting to have a child; Marina Ferrer, owner of the local cafe The Planet; Jenny Schecter, who has recently moved to Los Angeles to live with her boyfriend Tim Haspell; Shane McCutcheon, an androgynous, highly sexual hairstylist; Alice Pieszecki, a bisexual journalist who maintains The Chart; Dana Fairbanks, a closeted professional tennis player; and Kit Porter, Bette's straight half-sister.

 Season 2

-The second season of The L Word premiered on February 20, 2005 and ended on May 15, 2005.
+The second season of The L Word premiered on February 20, 2005, and ended on May 15, 2005.
 The season introduces Carmen de la Pica Morales, a DJ who becomes part of a love triangle with Shane and Jenny; Helena Peabody, a wealthy art patron who becomes a rival to Bette and love interest to Tina (while she and Bette are separated).

-Major storylines in the season include Tina's pregnancy following a second insemination, culminating in Tina and Bette's reconciliation at the end of the season; the introduction of Mark Wayland, a documentary filmmaker who moves in with Shane and Jenny and Kit's acquisition of The Planet following Marina's departure from Los Angeles; Shane and Jenny becoming the unknowing subjects of Mark's documentary after he places hidden cameras in their home; a developing relationship between Alice and Dana; and insights into Jenny's past as an abused child.
+Major story lines in the season include Tina's pregnancy following a second insemination, culminating in Tina and Bette's reconciliation at the end of the season; the introduction of Mark Wayland, a documentary filmmaker who moves in with Shane and Jenny; Kit's acquisition of The Planet following Marina's departure from Los Angeles; Shane and Jenny becoming the unknowing subjects of Mark's documentary after he places hidden cameras in their home; a developing relationship between Alice and Dana; and insights into Jenny's past as an abused child.